woodstockwins/1213-iris/projects/project-2-master/README.md

 ___
 ### Problem statement

 Determine the scope of renovation necessary for a house flipper to maximize profits.

 ### Target audience

-Investors in the year 2010 (home foreclosure crisis) looking for quality and 'safe' business opportunities.
+Real estate investors during the home foreclosure crisis in 2010 looking for quality and 'safe' business opportunities.

 ---

 ### Kaggle